 Obtain and submit Marriage Application Form

-Once you have completed the steps above, you can proceed to JPN( Jabatan Pendaftaran Negara) - National Registration Department to begin applying for your marriage certificate.
+Once we have completed the steps above, we proceeded to the JPN( Jabatan Pendaftaran Negara) - National Registration Department to begin applying for your marriage certificate.
 It may be helpful to have booked an appointment with JPN before going there.
 A printed appointment letter is useful to have to ensure your service slot is reserved, although they may accept walk-ins.

 Service at JPN Putrajaya was friendly and swift.
-Just proceed to the service desk, where an officer will help to check if you have prepared all necessary documents, and will provide you with the marriage application form to fill and your ticket number.
-These are the documents you'll need before submitting the form:
+We walked up to to the service desk, where an officer helped check if we prepared all necessary documents, and then provided us with the marriage application form to fill and our ticket number.
+These were the documents we needed before submitting the form: